CapricanDRJ/HadesStarCommunityData/docs/corp/b129b678cd83374fa72b5da92172ff1c856b8f72c32bcdb4711d66d06528fca1/index.md

 ```
 Welcome!
-We are looking for new and experienced players interested in Red Star/White Star, and we have decent Blue Star tips!
-Please stay active!
-We are actively looking for White Star Players
+We are looking for new and experienced players interested in
+ Red Star/White Star, and we have decent Blue Star tips!
+Please stay
+active!
+We are actively looking for White Star Players}
 ```
 ### [Discord](https://discord.gg/m9xzuMbpqS)
 ### Whitestar Bonus ❌